-The limitation of PP guidance law makes it insufficient to be applied to our mission.
+The limited reliability of the PP guidance law makes it insufficient to be applied to our mission.
 In particular, the goal of the PP strategy corresponds only to the second objective in \eqref{condition1}.
-Now that our problem additionally considers a safe zone (the first objective in \eqref{condition1}), we try to design a strategy that accounts for this objective.
-As such, in this subsection, we explain a safe reachable set and apply this to suggest a new metric \textit{defense margin} which measures a defense performance at each state.
-Then, we introduce a Defense Margin strategy (DM strategy) and explain how this can complement PP strategy.
+We intend to design a strategy that accounts for both.
+In this subsection, we explain a safe reachable set and apply this to suggest a new metric \textit{defense margin} that measures a defense performance at each state.
+Then, we introduce a Defense Margin strategy (DM strategy) and explain how this can complement the PP strategy.

-\begin{definition} Safe reachable set $L_{x^a_t}$ is the set of positions reachable by the attacker before the defender\cite{shah2019multi}. \end{definition} Following the assumption in \eqref{condition1-subject} that the defender is at least as fast as the attacker, we can express $L_{x^a_t}$ as follows:
+\begin{definition} The safe reachable set $L_{x^a_t}$ is the set of positions reachable by the attacker before the defender\cite{shah2019multi}. \end{definition} Following the assumption in \eqref{condition1-subject} that the defender is at least as fast as the attacker, we can express $L_{x^a_t}$ as follows:

-Geometrically, the safe reachable set is the half-plane, points in which are closer to the attacker than the defender.
+Geometrically, the safe reachable set is the half-plane, points which are closer to the attacker than the defender.